ddigugli/cse-20312-sp24-assignments/README.md

 # Assignments

-This is the CSE-20312-SP24 reading and homework assignments repository for:
+This is the CSE-20312-SP24 assignments repository for:

 * **Name**:  Domer McDomerson
 * **NetID**: dmcdomer